 Constitution of mineral oils.
 Classification.
 Specifications.
 Correlation of properties.
 Properties of liquid fuels from petroleum and for synthesis, hydrogenation and pyrolysis of coal.

-Unit 6 Coal and its Evaluation
+Unit 6 Coal and its Evaluation S1 or S2 L1

 Constitution, classification and evaluation of coals.
 Carbonization: blending, additives, plastic behaviour.